 Freely drawn representations of cresting waves, foam and sea spray are known as araumi (lit. rough sea) motifs.
 Following in the artistic traditions of T’ang China, such seas were initially portrayed with fearsome animals among the waves as depicted on this particular screen.

 Tora (tiger), in Chinese thinking, is supreme among the land beasts and is sometimes depicted with the ideograph for the word ‘king’ on its forehead.
 Although viewed as dangerous, it is a symbol of strength, courage and longevity and is also accredited with the ability to fend off demons, ill-fortune and disease.

 In the traditional cosmology of China, the tiger is one of the Four Sacred Creatures, representing autumn, the western direction, the wind and the colour white.
 It is thus the complement of the dragon, which represents the east, spring, and water.
 The interaction of the two, representing the play between wind and water, is thought vital for creating the nurturing weather that makes soil fertile and crops prosper.

 Japan’s artistic treatment of tigers is usually highly stylised.
 With no indigenous specimens to study, artists of the pre-modern period constructed their notions of the tiger from skins imported into the country.
 This has resulted in a rather cat-like depiction of this noble feline beast.

-nb Whilst painted by a member of the Kanō school I do not believe this screen to be a work by Kanō Yasunobu.
+n.b.
+Whilst painted by a member of the Kanō School this screen is probably not a work by Kanō Yasunobu.